hashworks-code/littlebrahma.v2/_caseStudy-product/myb.md

-cHead10: "6.
-Design"
+cHead10: "Design"
 main_content:
   - cContent15: "Moving on to designing the application, it started first with us having an elaborate mood boarding sessions.
 We extensively follow the atomic design principle. we created individual components, finalized on the color, type and layout. "
-  - cContent15: "We further created user personas and their user flows.
-This, together with the workflow gave a complete picture on the product scope and roadmap."
+  - cContent15: "Web application uses a split design layout with 30 and 70 percent grid.
+The whole website uses vibrant colors to communicate the energy and also to complement it with the logo.
+The icons used stic in nature and are outlined with primary colors to further reinforce the style."

 cHead11: "Evolve "
 csubHead6: "Taking the customer along through the entire journey"